-Apple primarily uses it for service and support, but enthusiast can take advantage of it to connect their fourth-generation box to a computer and do things such as restore the firmware, take screenshots in Xcode, place an Apple TV in recovery mode and so forth.
+Apple primarily uses it for service and support, but enthusiast can take advantage of it to connect their fourth-generation box to a computer and do things such as restore the firmware, take screenshots, place an Apple TV in recovery mode and so forth.

 As for the Ethernet port, 4K streaming quality depends on hardware and Internet connection so it makes sense they would upgrade the new box to a faster 1000Mbps Ethernet.